 Advertisement

-A healthcare provider will do a physical examination, including looking for bumps or knots in your neck.
+A healthcare provider will do a physical exam, including looking for bumps or knots in your neck.
 They may check your:

-Your provider may do the following tests to get detailed images or pictures of your spine and check on your skeletal muscles and nerves.
+Your provider may recommend other tests to get detailed images of your spine.
+Some tests check how your skeletal muscles and nerves work.
 Tests may include:

-The best treatment is one that helps ease your symptoms.
-In general, healthcare providers start cervical spondylosis treatment with noninvasive, conservative treatments.
+In general, healthcare providers start with nonsurgical treatments.
 For example, they may recommend:

 Advertisement